Seamus Deane: Career

-After graduating from Cambridge, Deane taught at the Reed College, Portland, Oregon during the 1960s and the University of California, Berkeley during the 1970s.
+After graduating from Cambridge, Deane taught at Reed College, Portland, Oregon during the 1960s and the University of California, Berkeley during the 1970s.
 Over the next two decades, he taught American college juniors part-time at the School of Irish Studies in the Ballsbridge section of Dublin.
 He was a professor of Modern English and American Literature at University College Dublin until 1992.
 Deane subsequently relocated to the University of Notre Dame, Indiana, as the Donald and Marilyn Keough Chair of Irish Studies, from which he retired as professor emeritus.

 Deane was a member of the Royal Irish Academy and a founding director of the Field Day Theatre Company, together with Heaney, Tom Paulin, and David Hammond.

 Deane was the co-editor of Field Day Review, an annual journal of Irish studies.
 He also served as general editor of the Penguin Classic James Joyce series and of Critical Conditions, a series in Irish Studies which was jointly published by the University of Notre Dame Press and Cork University Press.
 He co-founded the book series Field Day Files, which contained key works by David Lloyd, Joe Cleary, Marjorie Howes, and Kerby A. Miller.